AbanoubNasser/trade-doubler-solution/README.md

 * tradedoubler-product-processor-service

 ## Tradedoubler-product-service
-is a small microservice to handle files uploads and uploaded file identification.
+is a small microservice to handle files uploads and save uploaded file metadata in DB.

 Service Structure
 * API package which contains all expected expose apis